lexaguskov/todo/README.md

 - 👉 I as a user can use my VR goggles to edit/browse multiple to-do lists in parallel in 3D space so that I can feel ultra-productive

-- 👉 I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts
+### Additional stories

-- ✅ display offline mode
+- ✅ User can see that app works in offline mode
-- ✅ proper auth
+- ✅ User can authenticate via github
-- ✅ user can log out
+- ✅ User can log out